simp/pupmod-simp-stunnel/README.md

 * `socket_options`: If populated, provides an array of socket options of the form '^(a|l|r):.+=.+(:.+)?$'.
 Type: Array of Strings.
 Default: [].

-* `use_haveged`: If true, include haveged to assist with entropy generation.
+* `haveged`: If true, include haveged to assist with entropy generation.
 Type: Boolean.
-Default: true.
+Default: false.

-* `use_simp_pki`: If true, use the SIMP PKI module for key management.
-Note:
+* `pki`: If true, use the SIMP PKI module for key management.
-This module needsthe pki::copy method from the SIMP pki module but does not need to have SIMP actuallly manage the keys.
 Type: Boolean.
-Default: true.
+Default: false.

 ### `stunnel::add`